ja1goncalves/front-peoples/README.md

 # FrontPeoples

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.6.
+Please, before run the application check every dependencies.
+For help, install [npm and node.js](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-18-04-pt).
+After all installation, execute ``npm install`` for create node_modules.
+Then, your application are complete for use.

+This application are pre-configured in environment with API URL of Back-End.
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.